Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Population Genetics In Well-Mixed Populations

 Since the expectation value of~$f(\tilde{t})$ changes with time, mutation leads to an~$f$-dependent drift term in the Fokker-Planck equation.
 Upon recalling that~$N$ Moran time steps equal one generation time, we have

 where~$\mu_{12}\equiv\tilde{\mu}_{12}\tau_{g}^{-1}$~and~$\mu_{12}\equiv\tilde{\mu}_{21}\tau_{g}^{-1}$ are the mutation rates per generation.

 Because the alleles can mutate into each other, the probability flux through the boundaries must be zero, so Eq.~(\ref{EMoranGeneticDriftMutationFokkerPlank}) has reflecting boundary conditions, and a nontrivial stationary solution for~$P(t,f)$ exists.
-While the stationary distribution can be obtained easily~\cite{Crow:PopulationGenetics}, it is sufficient to analyze the moments~$F(t)$~and~$H(t)$ introduced above.
+While the stationary distribution can be obtained easily, see Eq.~(\ref{EStationaryFull}), Fig.~\ref{FStationaryDistribution}, and~\textcite{Crow:PopulationGenetics}, it is sufficient to analyze the moments~$F(t)$~and~$H(t)$ introduced above.
 This will also allow us to make a direct comparison with the corresponding solutions of the one-dimensional stepping stone model in Sec.~\ref{SNeutralMutation}.
 The equations of motion for~$F(t)$~and~$H(t)$ are obtained from~Eq.~(\ref{EMoranGeneticDriftMutationFokkerPlank}) in the same way as for the absence of mutation.
 The results are

 Since these equations are linear differential equations with constant coefficients, the equilibrium is approached exponentially fast.
 The stationary solutions, which are obtained in the limit~$t\rightarrow\infty$, are given below